 - Make phone calls with an international sim card that you can buy before leaving home or buy a voucher for a virtual e-sim for your mobile phone.

 - A 4G pocket Wi-Fi modem is essential for accessing the internet.
-You can rent a pocket modem that you can pick up at the airport or your hotel, alternatively buy a pocket modem that you can use on all future trips with your phone, tablet or computer.
+You can rent a pocket modem that you can pick up at the airport or your hotel, or alternatively, buy a pocket modem that you can use on all future trips with your phone, tablet, or computer.

 Where can I take my teenager if they are sick?